 But there’s a fix to help fill the gaps: there are some densification techniques that can fill in blank numeric values, both as predictions and in retrospect.
 This is especially useful with IoT sources, where transmission can be unreliable and the data can be patchy.
 Let’s look at how it works.

 To start the data transformation, I have the JSON data containing historical exchange rates from the Reserve Bank of Australia.

-The full Transformation Job looks like this end-to-end:
+The full Transformation Job is part of the Matillion ETL sample jobs, and looks like this:

 On the far left-hand side, the input records are in a single VARIANT column in a staging (or “bronze”) table named stg_xrate.

 I can view the raw data using the Sample tab of the Table Input component.
 I can pick out, for example, that the AUD/EUR exchange rate was 0.6522 on 2018-01-02, and it changed to 0.6485 the next day.

 The data is not so easy to handle like this, so the first Matillion ETL transformation step is to use an Extract Nested Data and a Calculator to flatten the data into relational format showing just the EUR rate, and to convert the timestamp string into a real date object.

 After this step, there are still the same number of rows (888), but now it’s much more accessible.
 It’s easy to plot the AUD/EUR exchange rates in Tableau as a time series for a quick initial view.

 When we do that, it’s immediately obvious that there are many gaps between the observations.
 There are two main reasons why the gaps happen: